 For fashionable footwear, look no further than Halo Shoes, where you can find high-end brands with an emphasis on quality.

 For the home

 At Cielo Home, housed in a renovated stable, lush linens, chandeliers and curiosities beckon shoppers to infuse their homes with the charms of yesteryear.
+Christopher David quickens the senses with hot lattes, fresh-cut bouquets and sophisticated home goods.
 Major retailers in the Brewery Blocks include West Elm for furnishings and decor and Sur La Table for premium kitchen wares.

 The gallery shop at the Museum of Contemporary Craft carries a rotating selection of finely crafted art and home goods — think ceramic dishes, handblown glassware and turned wood bowls.